 Vinayak K Prasad, Malignant: How bad policy and bad evidence harm people with cancer, Johns Hopkins University Press, 2020, 289 pgs, US$ 32.95 (Kindle Rs 1794.19) ISBN: 9781421437635

 When reading the early chapters of this book, I often found myself smiling – remembering similar conversations I had had with colleagues as we faced overenthusiastic news coverage of new developments, or as we worried about what we termed the “false prophets” of evidence-based medicine (those who neglected the step of evaluating the quality and generalisability of the evidence on which they were basing recommendations).
-I quickly recognised, however, that Dr Prasad was taking our concerns in a more useful direction: he explains the issues in language that is accessible to people who are not themselves researchers or oncologists and he organises them in a way that leads to understanding of their origins and to suggestions for improvement.
+I quickly recognised, however, that Dr Prasad was taking our concerns in a more useful direction: he explains the issues in language that is accessible to people who are not themselves researchers or oncologists, and he organises them in a way that leads to understanding of their origins and to suggestions for improvement.

 Thalidomide was a sedative drug with strong anti-nausea properties and with very little respiratory depression.
-It was thought to be uniquely safe, in that overdoses didn’t easily kill people; it found favor in treating the nausea of early pregnancy.
+It was thought to be uniquely safe, in that overdoses didn’t easily kill people; it found favour in treating the nausea of early pregnancy.
 In the wake of the discovery that thalidomide was also an angiogenesis inhibitor and caused very serious birth defects, the United States adopted the 1962 Kefauver-Harris amendments to the Pure Food, Drug and Cosmetics Act of 1938 – requiring the manufacturers of new drugs to provide evidence of safety and efficacy before marketing approval could be granted.
 While this seemed a good idea at first, it placed the responsibility for generating the supporting data on those destined to profit from drug approval; a greater conflict of interest is hard to imagine.
 This same arrangement persists today, and frequently contributes to difficulty in developing, understanding and using cancer therapies.
 Conflict of interest in its many guises is a theme throughout the book; a chapter is specifically devoted to financial conflicts, but the lesser conflicts are a background ostinato.
 Prasad reminds us again and again that not all conflicts arise from malice; less rigorous study procedures and outcome criteria may be chosen for the sake of speed or economy.

 Perhaps the greatest strength of this work is the careful examination of each of several major contributors to problems in interpreting (and depending upon) clinical research findings.
 The author’s unusual skill in making these issues understandable to a lay audience is evident time and again.
 Particular attention is given to the use of surrogate endpoints and their ability to mislead, as for example when a large effect on disease-free survival fails to predict a benefit in overall survival.
 There is a certain tension between a fair treatment of the complex issues and a desire to keep the text accessible.
 Prasad confronts this with refreshing candour: he suggests that the reader skip the technical parts if they are getting in the way, and return to them later if the details prove important to the task at hand.

-Another chapter I was glad to see was one devoted to the distortions in perceptions of cancers and their treatment than come from high expectation of novelty, from overly optimistic presentation of study results, and from selection of atypically good results for human-interest news stories.
+Another chapter I was glad to see was one devoted to the distortions in perceptions of cancers and their treatment that come from high expectation of novelty, from overly optimistic presentation of study results, and from selection of atypically good results for human-interest news stories.
 My own pet peeve in this realm is the selection of misleading headlines for on-line presentations, seeking the “click density” that improves ad revenue for a publisher.